IVRPowers/blog/content/post/coding/videortc-build-videocall.md

 var myVideoApp = new VideoRTC(server, iceServers, debugLevel);
 ~~~

-After connecting with the server, you must copy and paste the following JavaScript code in your command.
+After connecting with the server, you must copy and paste the following JavaScript code in your development.
 It is the basic structure to start designing your videocall service:

 ~~~javascript
 var connection = myVideoApp.connect().then(function(usecases) {